 Bursaries 2017 – Like the sites above, you can search this site by study field.
 The big advantage of this website is that each month you can see a list of bursaries currently open.
 You can also follow them on Facebook and get monthly reminders about opportunities that are closing.
 The disadvantage of this website is that it doesn’t have the depth of additional information available on the above sites.

 A final word – funding your tertiary education requires substantial planning.
-Being successful on your tertiary bursary application requires not only that you are the type of person the bursar is looking for but also that you have completed all the required paperwork on time.
+To be successful on your tertiary bursary application you are the must be the type of person the bursar is looking for and also you must completed all paperwork on time.
 Start looking for bursaries at least a year before you want to enter tertiary study.
 Take note of required documents and start to collect those together in a portfolio.
 Make a diary note of closing dates for bursaries you are interested in.
 Properly check out the companies that are offering the bursaries and the types of bursary contracts they offer.
 Preparation is everything!